JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#mavenconfiguration) before testing the quickstarts.

-Start a Java EE 8 container like WildFly 13 and higher with the Web Profile
+Start a Jakarta EE 8 container like WildFly 17 and higher with the Web Profile
 -------------------------

 1. Open a command line and navigate to the root of the Wildfly server directory.